AkhilNagar/VaccineSlotCheck/README.md

 # VaccineSlotCheck
 This Android Application is written in Java

-This app is used to check the real time availability of vaccine slots in all vaccination centres across India.
+This app is used to check the real time availability of vaccine slots in all vaccination centers across India.

 Working-